-Previously, Carreon managed a research team at the University of Chicago, investigating the instability of low-wage retail work schedules and effects on workers and their families.
-She was previously a social worker and Child Advocate for the Young Center for Immigrant Children’s Rights, where she visited and advocated for unaccompanied minors in immigration detention.
-In that role, she helped establish a new office in Texas, near the Mexican border.
-Carreon has also worked as a Research Assistant for the University of Chicago, the Office of the Inspector General for the Illinois Department of Children and Family Services, and the University of British Columbia.
+Prior to coming to Chapin Hall, Carreon managed a research team at the University of Chicago, investigating the instability of low-wage retail work schedules and effects on workers and their families.
+She was also a social worker and child advocate (guardian ad litem) for the Young Center for Immigrant Children’s Rights, where she visited and advocated for unaccompanied minors in immigration detention in Illinois and Texas.

 Carreon holds a Master of Arts in Social Work from the University of Chicago and a Bachelor of Arts in Latin American Studies from the University of British Columbia.

 Master of Arts in Social Work, University of Chicago; Bachelor of Arts in Latin American Studies, University of British Columbia